-Protected trees that occur within the western and eastern service servitudes (within the building lines) may be affected with services/fencing.
+Protected trees that do occur within the western and eastern service servitudes (within the building lines) may be affected with services/fencing through trimming.
+Detail engineering design will be done to avoid the removal of these two trees which will be incorporated into the open space/landscaped areas.